Are you doing a plumbing project?

 Where Leaks Are Most Likely to Happen

-Water leaks can come from many places in and around your home.
+Leaks can come from many places in and around your home.
 Common sources include:

-- Appliances: dishwashers, washing machines, and refrigerators with water lines
+- Appliances: Dishwashers, washing machines, and refrigerators with water lines

-- Water Heaters: leaks often start at the base or in the drip pan
+- Water heaters: Leaks often start at the base or in the drip pan

-- Plumbing Fixtures: toilets, sinks, and tubs
+- Plumbing fixtures: Toilets, sinks, tubs, and supply lines

-- Basements: burst or frozen pipes can flood floors quickly
+- Basements: Burst or frozen pipes can flood floors quickly

-- Roofs: leaks often appear after heavy rain or snow
+- Roofs: Leaks often appear after heavy rain or snow

 Best Places to Install Water Leak Sensors